 Midterm season is around the corner!
-Here are five Gradebook Setup Tips from the team in Innovative Learning.
+Here are a few Gradebook Setup Tips from the team in Innovative Learning.

 “How do I set up the overall grade in my course?”

-Tip #3: Check the box “Base calculation on points earned out of total graded points” so students see their actual grade earned to date.
+Make sure to check the box “Include all items in the grade calculation” as shown in the image below, so students see their actual grade earned to date.
 If left unchecked, the overall grade would factor in all other assessments not yet administered or graded, and therefore would show skewed student grades.

 “I copied a past course and now the Gradebook is assigning automatic zeros.
 What should I do?”